surfbryce/beautiful-lyrics/README.md

 # A New and More Beautiful Spotify Lyrics Experience

 ## Karaoke Lyrics for EVERYONE
-If you aren't Premium, Spotify takes away a lot, and one of those things are Lyrics.
+If you don't have Premium, Spotify won't give you any lyrics.

 Beautiful Lyrics provides Lyrics to _EVERYONE_ for **FREE**.
 Beautiful Lyrics supports **Karaoke**, _Line_, and Statically synced lyrics with